 Not only was Murphy a great player on the field, but he was an even better person off of it who represents the game of baseball better than most players in the history of any sport.

 When Pete Rose has more hits than every Major League player in the of baseball and isn’t in the Hall of Fame, I think that’s a black eye on Cooperstown, too.
-Sure, Rose was a liar and broke rules among other things, but that does not mean all those hits never happened and that he wasn’t great on the field.
-I realize he’s been banned and flaws in his character based on his actions of betting on baseball is the reason why he’s not getting into the Hall of Fame anytime soon.
+Sure, Rose was a liar and broke rules among other things, but that does not mean all those hits never happened and that he wasn’t great.
+He’s been banned and flaws in his character based on his actions of betting on baseball is the reason why he’s not getting into the Hall of Fame anytime soon.

-Again, speaking of character, what about the juicers who didn’t get inducted?
-Mark McGwire, for example, hit 583 career home runs, which is 10 more than Killebrew.
+Speaking of character, what about the juicers who didn’t get inducted?
+Mark McGwire hit 583 career home runs, which is 10 more than Killebrew.
 Looking at the numbers, that pretty much looks like a Hall of Fame performer.
 However, we all know about the unfair help he had in getting those homers and that is why he is not getting into the Hall of Fame anytime soon.
 He’s not the only one either.

 If we look at the official rules for voting on the MLB website, it clearly states, “Voting will continue to be based upon the individual’s record, ability, integrity, sportsmanship, character and contribution to the game of Baseball.”